RossPaterson/advent-of-code/2020/README.md

 My initial recognizer for the first part was deterministic, and a little analysis of the changes to the grammar suggested a way to use it to solve the second part.
-However, a nondeterministic recognizer (no more complex than the deterministic one), would work without change on the revised grammar of the second part.
+However, a nondeterministic recognizer (no more complex than the deterministic one) would work without change on the revised grammar of the second part.

 ## [Day 20: Jurassic Jigsaw](https://adventofcode.com/2020/day/20) \*\*\*